remastr/release-automation/README.md

 4. choose the user which will be making changes in repository
 5. generate the SSH key to push to repository from CI
 6. add SSH key into CI/CD tool projects settings
+7. figuring out command to get current project version
-7. include script execution in your CI/CD tool pipeline
+8. include script execution in your CI/CD tool pipeline

 ## 1. Specifying version of release-automation